onosproject/onos-config/docs/cli.md

-# Administrative and Diagnostic Command-Line
+# Administrative Command-Line
-The project provides a command-line facilities for remotely interacting with the administrative and diagnostic services of the `onos-config` server.
+The project provides a command-line facilities for remotely interacting with the administrative service of the `onos-config` server.

 The commands are available at run-time using the consolidated `onos` client hosted in the `onos-cli` repository, but their implementation is hosted and built here.

-The documentation about building and deploying the consolidate `onos` client or its Docker container is available in the `onos-cli` GitHub repository.
+The documentation about building and deploying the consolidated `onos` command-line client or its Docker container is available in the `onos-cli` GitHub repository.

 ## Usage